Oat milk is quickly becoming a popular and common alternative to regular milk. It’s vegan, and more sustainable than cow’s milk or almond milk.

 Why Does Oat Milk Curdle?

-As mentioned above, oat milk rarely curdles in coffee.
+As mentioned above, oat milk seldom curdles in coffee.
 For oat milk to curdle, there are very specific reasons.
 While it is more rare, oat milk has the potential to curdle just like regular cow’s milk does.
 It all just depends on how acidic the coffee is, and how old the oat milk is.

 Even though oat milk is plant based, and doesn’t have a buildup of lactic acid in the same way that cow’s milk does, it can still curdle when you add it to coffee.
 Plant based milk like oat milk functions in a similar way to regular cow’s milk.